So, you want to learn how to code in Python? Well, you can’t do that without knowing how to work with Python functions.

 There are some extra advantages to consider.
 You could also assign a more intuitive name to a function – “plus ten” or “addition of 10”, and the Python function will still run correctly.
 This is a sign of good design.
 On a sheet with one thousand lines of code, if you call all your Python functions x1, x2, x3 and so on, your colleagues will be confused and utterly unhappy.

 Naming Python functions clearly and concisely makes your programming code easy to understand, and it will be accepted as one of good style.
+(If you want to learn how to type a clean code in any programming language, read our article How to Type Code Cleanly and Perfectly Organized.)

 Another Way to Define a Function